openpgpjs/openpgpjs/README.md

 You want to help, great!
 It's probably best to send us a message on [Gitter](https://gitter.im/openpgpjs/openpgpjs) before you start your undertaking, to make sure nobody else is working on it, and so we can discuss the best course of action.
 Other than that, just go ahead and fork our repo, make your changes and send us a pull request! :)

+// Add link here

 ### License

 [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.en.html) (3.0 or any later version).
 Please take a look at the [LICENSE](LICENSE) file for more information.

+// Link to code of conduct